alexcohn/reblaze-Mobile-SDK/examples/ios-xcode11-obj-c/README.md

   - userAgent: custom user agent will be send in requests, optional.
 If parameter is nil there will be used default value
   - reportLocation: value indicating will location data be reported or not

+Or you can start without user agent, there will be used default value:

+  [Reblaze startWith:@"server_url"
+             secret:@"secret"
+                key:@"user_name"
+                uid:@"user_id"
+     shouldShowLogs:YES
+  intervalInSeconds: 15
+     reportLocation: false
+              error: &startError];

   Please replace placeholder values with your own credenials.

 Possible errors could be thrown: